-The figures suggest that video marketing to younger consumers is likely to be more successful than to their older peers, and with video on the rise, the social networking landscape could be set to change dramatically as more brands and content creators turn to social media to interact with their target audience.
+The rise of digital marketing has also altered consumer shopping habits, especially those of young adults.
+In a 2018 survey, 16 percent of responding Millennials in Canada made big purchases influenced by ads seen on Instagram.
+With 24.6 percent of Canadian Instagram users aged between 18 and 24 years, video marketing to younger consumers is likely to be more successful than to their older peers, and with video on the rise, the social networking landscape could be set to change dramatically as more brands and content creators turn to social media to interact with their target audience.